newhoteng/mysite/notes.md

 "python manage.py shell"
 - To invoke the Python shell and use the API Django provides
 - We’re using this instead of simply typing “python”, because manage.py sets the DJANGO_SETTINGS_MODULE environment variable, which gives Django the Python import path to your mysite/settings.py file.

+"python manage.py test polls"
+- To run tests in the polls app

+"coverage run --source='.' manage.py test myapp"
+- To run coverage to get test coverage

+"coverage report"
+- To see a report on the test coverage